Slusheeking/INAVVI_0.0.1/docs/06_feature_engineering_subsystem.md

     return df
 ```

-## Feature Transformations
+## 7. Feature Transformations

-The feature engineering pipeline applies various transformations to the raw features to capture different aspects of market behavior:
+The Feature Engineering Subsystem applies various transformations to the raw features to capture different aspects of market behavior:

 ```mermaid
 flowchart TD